Reconnaissance Blind Chess

-A Challenge for Making Optimal Decisions Under Uncertainty
+A Challenge for Machine Decision Making under Uncertainty

-In comparison to poker, which seems to be the most popularly studied game of imperfect information, RBC includes a critical component of long-term planning.
-Compared to phantom games like Kriegspiel, in RBC players have much more ability to manage their uncertainty, which we believe makes the game more interesting from an AI perspective and more realistic for most scenarios; players are not completely blind, but rather, metaphorically, they simply cannot look everywhere at once.
+Compared to phantom games like Kriegspiel and games like dark chess, in RBC players have much more ability to manage their uncertainty with explicit sensing actions, which we believe makes the game more interesting from an AI perspective and more realistic for many scenarios; players are not completely blind, but rather, metaphorically, they simply cannot look everywhere at once.

 Join the study and fun now by building a bot.